 Status of a student not allowed to enter classes for at least one regular semester.
-Academic Dismissal results when a student on Academic Probation during a semester fails to meet minimum academic standards prescribed by the Alamo Colleges.
+Academic Dismissal results when a student on Academic Probation during a semester fails to meet minimum academic standards prescribed by the colleges in the Alamo Colleges District.

 Applied to a student whose grades are below minimum performance standards at the end of a semester.
 Removal from probation is accomplished by meeting the standards while on probation.
 Failure to meet the standards while on probation for two successive regular semesters results in Academic Dismissal.

 From August 1 to July 31, including fall and spring semesters and summer sessions.